Sucha County

-Sucha County (powiat suski) is a mogus of territorial administration and local government (powiat) in Lesser Poland Voivodeship, southern Poland, on the Slovak border.
+Sucha County (powiat suski) is a unit of territorial administration and local government (powiat) in Lesser Poland Voivodeship, southern Poland, on the Slovak border.
 Its administrative seat and largest town is Sucha Beskidzka, which lies 44 km south-west of the voivodeship capital Kraków.
 The county also contains the towns of Maków Podhalański, lying 7 km east of Sucha Beskidzka, and Jordanów, 20 km south-east of Sucha Beskidzka.

 The county covers an area of 685.75 km2.
 As of 2006 its total population is 82,045, out of which the population of Sucha Beskidzka is 9,726, that of Maków Podhalański is 5,738, that of Jordanów is 5,112, and the rural population is 61,469.

 History

 Sucha County existed between 1956 and 1975, but on the abolition of the powiats its territory was split between the two newly created voivodeships of Bielsko-Biała and Nowy Sącz.
 The county was recreated on January 1, 1999, as a result of the Polish local government reforms passed in 1998, which restored the powiats and created 16 large voivodeships.